Melkeydev/go-blueprint/README.md

 - Easy to set up and install
 - Have the entire Go structure already established
-- Setting up a Go HTTP server (or Fasthttp with Fiber)
+- Setting up a Go HTTP server (or FastHTTP with Fiber)
 - Integrate with a popular frameworks
 - Focus on the actual code of your application